Getting Long-Term Disability (LTD) for Osteoarthritis

 - Injury.
 Those who have suffered injuries to their joints, such as fractures or torn ligaments, are at an increased risk for developing osteoarthritis in those joints.

 - Overuse.
 Repetitive use of joints, such as bending at the knees or standing for long periods of time, can result in cartilage deteriorating more quickly.
-Those whose jobs demand repetitive use of their joints face a substantially higher risk of developing osteoarthritis.
+Those whose jobs demand repetitive use of their joints face a substantially higher risk of developing the condition.

 - Gender.
-Women face an increased risk of developing osteoarthritis, although it is not yet understood why this occurs.
+Women face an increased risk of developing this condition, although it is not yet understood why this occurs.

 - Other diseases.
-People with rheumatoid arthritis or conditions involving overproduction of growth hormone are more likely to develop osteoarthritis.3,4
+People with rheumatoid arthritis or conditions involving overproduction of growth hormone are more likely to develop osteoarthritis.

 Symptoms of Osteoarthritis:

 Osteoarthritis manifests itself differently among patients with the condition, depending on which joints are affected and how deteriorated the cartilage between them is.
 Osteoarthritis can occur in any joint.
 The areas most commonly affected by osteoarthritis are load-bearing joints such as the hips, knees, and spine; however, the condition can also affect joints in the fingers, thumb, neck, and big toe.

 Common symptoms and complications associated with osteoarthritis are as follows: